 MCAN fights climate change by promoting clean energy and educating the public on the dangers of dirty energy.
 Our local chapter members, aided by MCAN, work with their elected state officials to increase renewable energy opportunities and combat legislation that supports dirty energy.
+To see our local clean energy toolkit click here.

 - Community Shared Solar